mark64oswald/student/index.md

 - [Hacks(Todo)](https://levelup.gitconnected.com/six-ultimate-daily-hacks-for-every-programmer-60f5f10feae) enable you to stay in focus with key requirements of the class.
 Each Hack will produce Tangibles.
 - Tangibles or [Tangible Artifacts](https://en.wikipedia.org/wiki/Artifact_(software_development)) are things you accumulate as a learner and coder.

-## This is Mark O's Student Home Page in Github
+# This is Mark's Home Page published using GitHub Pages
-## Yikes, this is a really horrible project
+## It is a really stupid simple page created using Markdown
+## and loads from the Student Repo